What Is Rigging?

 What Are Rigging Courses Like?

-At CTI, you undergo a 5 day dogging course.
+At CTI, you undergo a 5 day Basic Rigging course, or 4 days for the Intermediate or Advanced courses.
 You will need suitable Personal Protective Equipment (PPE) in order to participate.

-The course itself is 9 hours a day (8 hours for course work, plus 1 hour for lunch).
+The course itself is 8 hours per day.
 All of the training is done at CTI, with no offsite training – CTI has everything required onsite.
 The course is a mixture of practical and theoretical learning.

-The dogman course is not impacted by the weather.
+The rigging courses is not impacted by the weather.
 If there is rain, for example, the trainees will wear protective coats and continue the training, although there may be occasional breaks in order to be practical.

 How Much Does A Rigging Licence Cost?